sailfishos-sony-tama/main/flashing.md

 Connect your device in fastboot mode.
 See Xperia 10 Sailfish X guide or guide for AOSP9 for your device, shortcuts are the same for Tama devices as for Xperia 10.

 Ensure that your device is set to boot from slot "A".
-Use `fastboot getvar` to verify that.
+Use `fastboot getvar current-slot` to verify that.
 If it is not, set it to boot from slot A by
 ```
 fastboot --set-active=a